 Louisville, KY 40292

-There are two (2) review cycles each year.
-The specific dates are stated in a document included in the application packet.
-Given the submission of all required materials, Admission Committee members review the materials during these cycles.
-Once application materials have been reviewed by committee members, the Admission Committee meets to select some applicants for interviews.
-Upon completing interviews with selected prospective students, the Admission Committee decides either to recommend or reject the applicant for admission and advises applicants in writing of this decision.
+Given the submission of all required materials, Admission Committee members review all materials during the two posted cycles.
+Once application materials have been reviewed, the Admission Committee meets to select some applicants for face-to-face interviews.
+Upon completing interviews with selected prospective students, the Admission Committee decides either to recommend or not accept the applicant for admission and advises applicants in writing of this decision.
 Accepted applicants will receive a letter that informs them of their appointed academic adviser with whom they will discuss the next steps to start the program.

 College of Education and Human Development